LeHoang510/DeepLearningBaseline/README.md

 ### 2. Run the test script

-- You can run the test script by running the command below. #TODO:
+- You can run the test script by running the command below:

     ```bash
     # Test the model